alansobchacki/codeleap-frontend-test/README.md

 This project was built with minimal library usage — only MUI and React Query (TanStack) were included — to maintain a focus on core React and JavaScript fundamentals.

 I typically work with TypeScript in production projects, but since it wasn't listed as a requirement (at least I didn't see it), this solution uses plain JavaScript and CSS modules.

-I'd also use some quality-of-life libraries like Axios, Formik, and Jotai, but I felt raw JavaScript / React was the best call here.
+I'd also normally use some quality-of-life libraries like Axios, Formik, and Jotai, but I felt raw JavaScript / React was the best call here.